Students chat in the hallway and compare class notes

 Yes.
 If you are still completing your undergraduate degree, calculate your admission average using your grades from second and third year.

-You may be admitted to RPTP on the condition that you complete all requirements for your undergraduate degree by April 30 of the entrance year.
+You may be admitted on the condition that you complete all requirements for your undergraduate degree before the program starts.

 Calculate your admission average using your grades from the final two years of full-time equivalent study (4-6 semesters) of your previous degree.